Ballet-féerie in three acts with a prologue and apotheosis

 Bluebird Pas de deux

-Petipa choreographed the Bluebird Pas de deux as a pas d’action in which the Bluebird is trying to help Princess Florine escape from her tower prison by teaching her how to fly.
-It is believed among many historians that the choreography for the Bluebird may have been choreographed by Enrico Cecchetti himself, as Cecchetti was a choreographer as well as a dancer and it was very common at the time for the male dancers to choreograph their own variations.
-Cecchetti’s performance as the Bluebird caused a sensation at the 1890 première.
+Petipa choreographed the Bluebird Pas de deux as a pas d’action, in which the Bluebird is teaching Princess Florine how to fly, so she can escape from her tower prison.
+It is believed among many historians that the choreography for the Bluebird may have been choreographed by Enrico Cecchetti, himself, as it was very common at the time for the male dancers to choreograph their own variations.
+Cecchetti’s performance as the Bluebird caused a sensation at the 1890 première, with his famous performance of several flying beaten steps, which included the famous diagonal of brisés volés, presenting to the audience the perfect evocation of a fluttering, soaring bird.

 Grand Pas de deux

 Just like with the Bluebird Pas de deux, Petipa choreographed the Grand Pas de deux, also known as the Wedding Pas de deux, as a pas d’action because there is action as well as dancing.
 The purpose of this is that by this point of the act, the story has returned after a long series of divertissements.
 The notation states that during the adage, Désiré and Aurora mime to each other; Aurora mimes, “I will dance with him,” and Désiré replies with “I love her and will marry her” and following this is a passage that has been changed in modern productions.
 Instead of Aurora performing a penché arabesque supported by Désiré, the couple simply embraces one another.
 It makes sense for Petipa to have included intimacy between the two characters as it shows their character development and it gives the act the intimate and romantic feeling that a wedding should have as the bride and groom declare their love for each other.
-Another passage from modern times is the famous fish-dives, which were added by Pierre Vladimirov to Diaghilev’s Sleeping Princess production staged for the Ballets Russes in London.
+Another passage from modern times is the famous fish-dives, which were added by Pierre Vladimirov to Diaghilev’s Sleeping Princess production.
+However, Vera Trefilova, one of the ballerinas who danced Aurora in The Sleeping Princess, refused to perform the fish-dives, dismissing them as an “acrobatic feat” and stayed true to Petipa’s original sequence of a double pirouette into développé à la seconde.

 There is some confusion regarding a change Petipa made to the music of the Grand Pas de deux.
 Tchaikovsky originally composed the piece as a pas de deux classique with an entrée, adage, a male variation, a female variation and a coda, but Petipa inserted a dance for two of the Four Jewel Fairies – the Gold Fairy and the Sapphire Fairy.
 The notation states that the Gold and Sapphire Fairies danced to a number in 6/8 after the adage, but the only music in 6/8 is the entrée, most of which was cut from the first production.
 This leaves the question as to what music the fairies danced to and it can only be assumed that it was the entrée music, but it cannot be known for sure what music Petipa used in 1890.